tbultel/ppm2joystick/README.md

 Compared to the PPM library of Teensy, it has the advantage to not use timers, and above all, to be very small and easy to understand.

-Moreover, I added a autorange, since the peaks sampling shows variations from a peak to another.
+Moreover, I added a autorange, since the peaks sampling shows variations from one peak to another.